peptide garden

 7. [7]

-Multiple authors.
-Efficacy of oral nicotinamide mononucleotide supplementation on glucose and lipid metabolism for adults: a systematic review with meta-analysis.”
+Zhang J, Poon ET, Wong SH.
+Efficacy of oral nicotinamide mononucleotide supplementation on glucose and lipid metabolism for adults: a systematic review with meta-analysis on randomized controlled trials.”
 Crit Rev Food Sci Nutr.
-2024.
-PubMedSystematic review
+2025.
+65(22):4382-4400 DOI PubMedSystematic review

 12 studies, 513 participants.
 NMN raised blood NAD+ significantly, but most metabolic endpoints showed no significant differences vs. control.